 The Brothers in Arms games offer some of the best stories in the WW2 niche, filled with personal tales of struggle and camaraderie.
-Hell’s Highway, the third in the series, brings the troubles of the 101st Airborne’s Matt Baker to a close with a harrowing story that emphasises the relentless loss of life every soldier was forced to endure, evoking the likes of Saving Private Ryan and Band of Brothers.
+Hell’s Highway, the third in the BiA series, brings the troubles of the 101st Airborne’s Matt Baker to a close with a harrowing story that emphasizes the relentless loss of life every soldier was forced to endure, evoking the likes of Saving Private Ryan and Band of Brothers.

 Backing up the story is a fantastic FPS game.
-It borrows the third-person cover system of the Rainbow Six: Vegas games, making the squad tactics a much smoother, effective element.
+It borrows the third-person cover system of the Rainbow Six: Vegas games, making the squad tactics a much smoother, more effective element.
 War is hell in Brothers in Arms, and the methodical employment of flanking maneuvers and suppressing fire is the only way you’ll be able to survive it.
-Thanks to the tight-knit relationships Hell’s Highway weaves over its campaign, by the end you’ll really feel as if you helped pull your comrades through the dirt.
+Thanks to the tight-knit relationships Hell’s Highway weaves over its campaign, by the end you will really feel as if you helped pull your comrades through the dirt.

 With Battlefield 1942, it felt like the FPS genre was evolving.
-Until DICE released the first in what would be an enduring series, multiplayer shooters were mostly concerned with the glory of the individual.
+Until DICE released the first in what would be an enduring series, multiplayer games were mostly concerned with the glory of the individual.
 They were about fast reflexes and kill counts.
 Battlefield 1942, however, is all about cooperation.

-You can see where a lot of the series’ systems began, like the roles or classes, the addition of vehicles like tanks and planes and the importance of controlling the map.
+You can see where a lot of the series’ systems began, like the roles or classes, the addition of vehicles like tanks and planes, and the importance of controlling the map.
 There was an even greater focus on combined arms warfare, though.
 You could be bombarding coastlines with your capital ship while your chum flies around in a bomber, trying to take out manned installations protecting the coast.
 The scale and diversity was crazy.
-And the maps let you duke it out in all of WW2’s theatres, so you could fight as the British in El Alamein or the Imperial Japanese Navy in Iwo Jima.
+The maps let you duke it out in all of WW2’s theatres, so you could fight as the British in El Alamein or the Imperial Japanese Navy in Iwo Jima.

 Order of Battle: Pacific

 Each move becomes a series of puzzles.
 Objectives need to be reached quickly, with no dawdling.
-Yet extending your grasp for side-missions can also provide bonuses further down the line.
+Yet extending your grasp for side missions can also provide bonuses further down the line.
 Each decision expands into new opportunities and further questions.